How Many Edges Does a Cylinder Have? Exploring the Geometry of Cylinders

 The Traditional View: A Cylinder's Apparent Edges

 This perspective often aligns with how we encounter cylinders in everyday life – we rarely consider the circular bases as distinct "faces" in the same way we would the faces of a cube.
-The curved surface seamlessly connects the two bases, giving the impression of a single, continuous form.
+The curved surface easily connects the two bases, giving the impression of a single, continuous form.

 A More Nuanced Approach: Considering the Circular Bases as Faces